tguichaoua/angulus/README.md

 // Print the result.
 println!(
     "The cosine of {} is {}",
-    units::Degrees(gamma), // The angle is wrapped to display the value in degrees. gamma.cos()            // Compute the cosine without worrying about units.
+    Degrees(gamma), // The angle is wrapped to display the value in degrees. gamma.cos()     // Compute the cosine without worrying about units.
 );

 // Output : The cosine of 135° is -0.70710677